Jose-MPM/Notes/Courses/EnglishVI/English Exercises.md

 looking after-take care
 give up: voy a parar de comer
 turn up- subir
-looking forward-esperando ansioso; I was looking forward ti having a vacation, but unfortunately my father got very sick looked up goes off- suena la alarma
+looking forward-esperando ansioso; I was looking forward to having a vacation, but unfortunately my father got very sick looked up-mirar hacía arriba goes off- suena la alarma
 - take off-quitate
 	- took off

 * always together, cant be separated: =  no object
 	- check in: when u register and document your stuff and information